ellysh/dota2-oma-bots/README.md

 # Dota 2 OMA Bots 1.5b version

-*This project is still in a developing stage.*

 These are Objective-Moves-Actions (OMA) bots for Dota 2.

 A current development state is available in the [`CHANGELOG.md`](CHANGELOG.md) file.